Derrius Guice

-Derrius Guice (/gaɪs/ GEISS; born June 21, 1997) is an American former professional football running back.
-He played college football for the LSU Tigers, where he was the first player in Southeastern Conference (SEC) history with three career games of 250 or more rushing yards before being selected by the Washington Redskins in the second round of the 2018 NFL draft.
+Derrius Guice (/gaɪs/ GEISS; born June 21, 1997) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers, becoming the first player in Southeastern Conference (SEC) history with three career games of 250 or more rushing yards before being selected by the Washington Redskins in the second round of the 2018 NFL draft.

 Guice appeared in just five games in two years in the NFL due to multiple knee injuries and was released in 2020 after being charged for crimes related to domestic violence.
 LSU disassociated itself from Guice and removed all of his statistics from their record books in 2021 amid claims that the school had mishandled accusations of multiple rapes committed by him during his time there.

 Early life

 Guice was born to parents Derrick Sr. and Beulah Guice on June 21, 1997, in a poverty-stricken section of Baton Rouge, Louisiana, known as "the Bottom".
-On May 3, 2003, Derek was killed after being involved in a fight at a Denny's restaurant, with Guice learning of it after seeing the scene on the news.
+On May 3, 2003, Derrick was killed after being involved in a fight at a Denny's restaurant, with Guice learning of it after seeing the scene on the news.
 As a way to deal with his emotions and not feeling safe at home, Guice focused his life around football, with his powerful running style being described as "running angry".

 Guice first attended McKinley High School.
 Due to his mother not liking the culture of McKinley, which she also attended, as well as his talents on the football field, Guice, along with three close friends and fellow football teammates, were given a scholarship to attend the predominantly white and affluent private school Catholic High.
 Guice would come home crying, Guice begged his mother to allow him to transfer back to McKinley.
 However, his mother said there was no way he was going to leave the scholarship behind, asking him about how many kids in their neighborhood had the same opportunity he did.